xMediMadix/compact-source-removal/README.md

-# Compact Source Removal in Herschel Data
+# Compact Source Removal

-This repository contains the official implementation of our paper **"A Deep Neural Network Approach to Compact Source Removal in Herschel Data"**.
+This repository contains the official implementation of our paper **"A Deep Neural Network Approach to Compact Source Removal"**.
 The code enables the removal of compact sources from Herschel Space Observatory photometric observations, facilitating the analysis of extended emissions and improving the photometry of compact sources.

 > **Note:** If you use this repository in your work, please cite our paper.
 Citation details will be added upon publication.